ethereum-optimism/specs/specs/protocol/holocene/exec-engine.md

 ### Execution

-During execution, the EIP-1559 parameters used to calculate transaction fees should come from the `PayloadAttributesV3` type.
+During execution, the EIP-1559 parameters used to calculate the next block base fee should come from the `PayloadAttributesV3` type rather than the previous protocol constants.

 - If, before Holocene activation, `eip1559Parameters` is non-`null`, the attributes are to be considered invalid by the engine.
 - If, after Holocene activation, `eip1559Params` is `null`, the attributes are to be considered invalid by the engine.